nolasconapoleao/game-lab/README.md

 ### And coding style tests

-In order to merge to master the code in the pull request should be formatted using the checks defined in <project>/.clang-format.
-To run the clang-format use:
+In order to merge to master the code in the pull request should be formatted using the checks defined in the project.
 ```
 clang-format -i $file
 cmake-format -i $file